DocNow/docnow/README.md

 If you never receive the confirmation email when creating an account you may be on a network that doesn't route traffic on port 25 (SMTP) which is what the Postfix Docker container tries to do.
+For example many ISPs like Verizon will block port 25.

 If you look in your `docnow/settings.py` file you should see a commented out section that tells DocNow to use Google as an mail server.
 Try adding your Google username/password and registering again.

 [Git]: https://git-scm.com/
 [Docker]: https://www.docker.com/